 What Causes Clover Mites

-It is impossible to pinpoint where the tiny red bugs—clover mites are actually spiders, not insects—are coming from other than that they appear when the weather warms up in the early spring.
+It is impossible to pinpoint where the tiny red bugs—clover mites are actually arachnids, not insects—are coming from other than that they appear when the weather warms up in the early spring.
 The mites overwinter in the egg stage in dry, protected places, such as sidewalk cracks, walls of buildings, and logs, then hatch in early spring.
 It is during that time that clover mites are the most active.
 After those early generations have laid their eggs, clover mites usually disappear until the temperatures cool down again in the late summer and fall.
 The eggs laid by the late generations hatch the following spring, continuing the cycle.
 Clover mites reach maturity in only 30 days, and one mite can lay up to 70 eggs.

 Another factor that encourages clover mite infestations is excess nitrogen in your lawn.